Quarantine Measures Have Been Tightened in Montenegro

 As of February 25, new quarantine measures come into force in Montenegro.
-The special anti-epidemic measures,previously adoptedfor the municipalities of Budva and Tivat are now also in effect for Herceg Novi.
-The new measures will remain in force for the next 15 days.
-This was announced by the Director of the Institute of Public Health of Montenegro, Igor Galić.
+The special anti-epidemic measures, previously adopted for the municipalities of Budva and Tivat are now also valid for Herceg Novi.
+The new measures will be in effect for the next 15 days.
+This was announced by the director of the Institute of Public Health of Montenegro, Igor Galić.

 Intercity travel is prohibited on weekends.